-Student Involvement and Leadership, in collaboration with the Student Activities Board, Student Government Association, Black Student Union, Sexuality and Gender Alliance, Intercultural Affairs, Off-Campus Student Services, NC Civil and Pitt County Community College, will host the Third Annual NC Civility Summit on February 17, 2018.
+Student Involvement and Leadership, in collaboration with the Student Activities Board, Student Government Association, Black Student Union, Sexuality and Gender Alliance, Intercultural Affairs, Off-Campus Student Services, NC Civil and Pitt County Community College, will host the Fourth Annual NC Civility Summit on Tuesday, February 12, 2019.

 The program is aimed at promoting understanding and positive change on East Carolina University’s campus and beyond.
 The 2016 Summit featured a keynote by Opal Tometi, executive director of the Black Alliance for Just Immigration and co-founder of the Black Lives Matter Movement.
 Ndaba Mandela, grandson of the late Nelson Mandela and co-founder and co-chairman of the Africa Rising Foundation opened the 2017 event.
-This year the keynote speaker will be Dr. Jennifer Arnold, physician, cancer survivor, and star of “The Little Couple”.
+The 2018 Summit hosted keynote speaker will be Dr. Jennifer Arnold, physician, cancer survivor, and star of “The Little Couple”.

 In addition to the keynote speech, the Civility Summit provides opportunities for student, faculty, staff, and community member attendees from the state and region to engage in conversations about civility and how it intersects with topics such as activism, race, politics, sexual orientation, gender, gender identity, and global affairs.
 The over-arching goal of the event is for these conversations to fuel participants’ desires to make changes in themselves which would aid their work in becoming positive change agents.

 Ticket Information: FREE and open to the public; however tickets are required for entry.
-Lunch will be provided for all attendees.
+Light refreshments will be provided.

 Workshop Session Topics: TBA